 The best thing is that free coaching calls are an extremely effective life coach marketing technique.
 Starting with a free consultation eliminates practically all of the risk for the client, allowing them to learn about you and your approach without having to invest money.

-And you have the opportunity to become acquainted with their condition while also demonstrating your knowledge, which will assist you in increasing the perceived worth of your services and justifying higher rates.
+You have the opportunity to become acquainted with their condition while also demonstrating your knowledge, which will assist you in increasing the perceived worth of your services and justifying higher rates.

 4) Develop a Remarkable Brand

-5) Leverage Social Media
+5) Utilize Social Media

 There are over 4 billion active social media users worldwide.
 And the numbers are growing by the year.
 So, whether you like it or not, one of the best digital marketing opportunities for life coaches is to tap into that large audience of prospective clients.